opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/cce_node_pool_v3.md

 * `initial_node_count` - (Required) Initial number of expected nodes in the node pool.

-* `subnet_id` - (Optional) The ID of the subnet to which the NIC belongs.
+* `network_id` - (Optional) The ID of the network to which the NIC belongs.
 Changing this parameter will create a new resource.

 * `preinstall` - (Optional) Script required before installation.
 The input value can be a Base64 encoded string or not.
   Changing this parameter will create a new resource.